-We're discussing the various benefits of schools making the switch to cashless for hygiene reasons during the COVID-19 pandemic, and how the way payments are processed in schools will align with high street payment methods.
+We're discussing the various benefits of schools switching to cashless for hygiene reasons during the COVID-19 pandemic and how processing payments in schools will align with high street payment methods.

 Control over our payments

-When we handle physical money, we're likely to come into contact with germs from thousands, even millions of people, however, with cashless payments, pupils and staff are in control of who and how many people handle their card.
+When we handle physical money, we're likely to come into contact with germs from thousands, even millions of people; however, with cashless payments, pupils and staff control who and how many people handle their cards.

 Encourages online payments

-With the use of physical cash being discouraged, more people are turning to online payments to avoid face-to-face contact with others.
+With physical cash discouraged, more people turn to online payments to avoid face-to-face contact with others.
 Online payments allow us to order and buy virtually anything we need without having to leave the sofa, helping us to avoid the crowds and stay safe at home.

 Decreases the need for ATMs

-There have been many discussions on how the coronavirus outbreak has encouraged us all to take more care and emphasised the importance of maintaining effective hygiene standards, such as washing our hands thoroughly and using disposable tissues when sneezing.
-These hygiene practises extend into various areas of our life, including for school's, where the switch to cashless payments can ensure these hygiene standards are maintained once pupils return.
+There have been many discussions on how the coronavirus outbreak has encouraged us all to take more care and emphasised the importance of maintaining practical hygiene standards, such as washing our hands thoroughly and using disposable tissues when sneezing.

 These hygiene practices have extended into various areas of our lives, including schools where the switch to cashless payments can maintain these hygiene standards once pupils return.